What to blog about…

 How To blog posts focus on one thing and break down that one thing into steps, tips or hacks.

-This is usually a “thing” that many people are struggling with like how to make baby sleep through the night.
+This blog idea is usually a “thing” that many people are struggling with like how to make baby sleep through the night.

 As you can see, around 1,600 people search for this how to topic each month.
 This is something you wouldn’t see all around Facebook or Twitter or LinkedIn.